 Choose causes and effects that make sense together and that you can explain well.

-2. Using transitional words and phrases
+2. Use transitional words and phrases to connect ideas

 For example

-"I got a bad grade because I didn't study for the test."
+I got a bad grade because I didn't study for the test.

-3. Providing evidence and examples
+3. Provide evidence and examples to support your points

 For example

-"I didn't study for the math test (cause), so I got a 60% (effect/evidence)."
+I didn't study for the math test (cause), so I got a 60% (effect/evidence).

 Specific details help the reader understand better.